Reserved for a Private Event with Kylee

 Meditation can be beneficial at any time of day, but there’s something beautiful about beginning the day mindfully with meditation.
-We do not advocate any particular method of meditation and our regular meditators practice a variety of meditation methods, including single-pointed concentration, open awareness meditation, and prayer.
+We do not advocate any particular method of meditation and our regular meditators practice a variety of meditation methods, including single-pointed concentration, open awareness meditation, and loving-kindness practice.
 If you're new to meditation, focusing on your breath can be a beautiful starting point for your practice.

 Reserved for Private Event - Kylee Moats - 1pm-5pm

 Meditation can be beneficial at any time of day, but there’s something beautiful about beginning the day mindfully with meditation.
-We do not advocate any particular method of meditation and our regular meditators practice a variety of meditation methods, including single-pointed concentration, open awareness meditation, and prayer.
+We do not advocate any particular method of meditation and our regular meditators practice a variety of meditation methods, including single-pointed concentration, open awareness meditation, and loving-kindness practice.
 If you're new to meditation, focusing on your breath can be a beautiful starting point for your practice.

 Reserved for Private Event - Kylee Moats - 1pm-9pm